datomusic/drum-firmware/README.md

 # DRUM Firmware Repository

-This repository contains the firmware and related code for the DRUM project.
+This repository contains the firmware and related code for the Dato DRUM

-## What is Dato DRUM?
+## Dato DRUM?

-Dato DRUM is a circular drum machine with 4 drum voices, each with pressure-sensitive pads and 8-step sequencers.
+Dato DRUM is a circular drum machine with 4 drum voices, each with pressure-sensitive pads and an 8-step sequencer.
 The octagonal design allows multiple users to access controls from different positions.

 **Features:**
 - 4 drum voices with individual sequencers and pitch controls